 A thought is an internal representation of an internal or external condition or energy.
 It is one form of internal perception of something in our external environment.
 Here’s why…

 Everything is energy, vibrating at particular frequencies and creating the form of physical or material objects, including you.
 Your five physical senses of sight, sound, smell, taste and touch allow you to perceive and sense physical objects and the external environment internally.
 In addition to physical senses, we also have the mental sense of thought, the heart-based sense of emotion and the spiritual sense of intuition.
 This is a total of eight senses that our body uses to perceive external information and process it into a form we can experience and recognise internally.

-Thought is a mental sense that allows you to perceive and sense the external environment internally.
+Thought is a mental sense that allows you to internally perceive and sense the external environment.
 We experience the energetic frequency or vibration of the eternal environment, situation or conditions internally with a thought of the same energetic frequency.

 If the external conditions feel good and safe, our thoughts reflect a sense of good and safety.
 If the external conditions feel bad or unsafe, our thoughts reflect a sense of being bad or unsafe.
 Your internal experience of the external environment is merely a perception of a temporary condition.

 A thought is a temporary perception of an external condition.
-Once we experience thought we have two choices.
+Once we experience thought, we have two choices.
 We can either allow it to pass or choose to hold onto it and explore it some more.
-We can do this consciously wit awareness of our choice.
+We can do this consciously with awareness of our choice.
 However, most people are not consciously aware of their thoughts or the process of sensing, perceiving and experiencing them.
-Most people either hold onto thoughts as their own or are so disconnected they are completely unaware of the thoughts that are going through their minds and react unconsciously and automatically.
+Most people either hold onto thoughts as their own or are so disconnected they are entirely unaware of the thoughts going through their minds and react unconsciously and automatically.

-When we observe and let go of a thought we can move onto a new expereince.
+When we observe and let go of a thought, we can move on to a new experience.

 When we hold onto a thought and take it as our own, we create a belief.